 The Sales Manager gave me a huge and unexpected compliment.
 She said that I was a great salesman, for what I had done, for the design of the pickup truck.
 That was very flattering and I loved it.
 Thank you for that compliment, and to the designer, thank you for a great design.
 Your pickup set the standard for the other companies to follow.
 Great job!

-I worked at a Silicon Valley company that sold telecom equipment.
+I worked at a Silicon Valley company, Cisco Systems, that created, made and sold telecom equipment.
 I managed projects that tested new products, before they went to market, or to any customer.
 I sometimes was involved in the ‘Idea’ phase of the product design.
 Divisions in that company compete with other divisions.
 They do not tell the other divisions what they are up to.

 I was in a meeting, of one division, and suggested to the developer, that they expand the diagnostics being introduced, to include self diagnosing the switch.
 They did do that and was told made the switch sell well.

 MORE IDEAS…the list is long

 I have had an abundance of smaller opportunities to make my voice heard, and it was heard.
 I tell these stories for the sake of encouraging others to speak up when you have a good idea, that you cannot develop yourself.

 We cannot always profit financially from ideas we have no burning desire to do or ability to do.
 We want to make a difference?
 I have so many ideas come to me and I could never do all of them, so I give some away.
 Whether I get credit or not is never a consideration.